codess-aus/FCC100DaysOfCode/README.md

 #Day048 #100DaysOfCode 42% of the way through this section.
 Wanted to get this done in the morning before the busy week starts.

+#Day049 #100DaysOfCode loved checked the caboose was behind them 52% done

+#Day50 #100DaysofCode Got up to the "Restrict possible usernames" task and stopped, this one looks super interesting so want to think about it more before I just push out some code on instinct.
+Will come back to it later.